 (1) “Tax Fees” include fees for professional services rendered by the external auditor for tax compliance, tax advice, and tax planning.

-(2) “All Other Fees” for are for an administration fee for the Canadian Public Accountability Board.
+(2) “All Other Fees” for 2020 and 2021 are for an administration fee for the Canadian Public Accountability Board.

 Reliance on Exemption in Section 6.1 of NI 52-110

 The Company is relying upon the exemption in Section 6.1 of NI 52-110 for issuers on the TSX Venture Exchange which allows for an exemption from Parts 3 (Composition of the Audit Committee) and 5 (Reporting Obligations) of NI 52-110 and allows for the short form of disclosure of audit committee procedures set out in Form 52-110F2.

 The Code of Business Conduct and Ethics is intended to document the principles of conduct and ethics to be followed by the employees, officers, and directors of Galantas Gold Corporation and its subsidiaries.

 CHARTER OF THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS OF GALANTAS GOLD CORPORATION (the “Company”)